ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Prosperity depends more on wanting what you have than having what you want.
+> To be wronged is nothing unless you continue to remember it.
 >
-> - Geoffrey F. Abert
+> - Confucius
 <!-- END_JOKE_SECTION -->